 Using Azure Multi-factor authentication to protect against specific Office 365 apps, such as Exchange Online, will also enforce an Multi-factor authentication prompt during login to the Office 365 Portal (portal.office.com).
 However, with 3rd party Multi-factor authentication providers, this does not work.
 Users can still log into the Office 365 Portal without an Multi-factor authentication prompt and will only be prompted when accessing the specific application being protected.

-If you already have a supported 3rd party Multi-factor authentication Provider deployed and are looking to expand upon your current protection capabilities into Azure Active Directory, contact us to see how we can assist with your security goals.
+If you already have a supported 3rd party Multi-factor authentication Provider deployed and are looking to expand upon your current protection capabilities into Microsoft Entra ID (formerly known as Azure AD), contact us to see how we can assist with your security goals.

 You can also check out other security offerings at our Security page on our website.